Asylum Seekers Bursary

 - be unable to access mainstream funding, e.g. funding from the Student Loans Company or local authority grants

-- hold a current offer from the University of Liverpool for a full time undergraduate course starting in September 2018 (excluding programmes in the Schools of Medicine, Dentistry, Health Sciences and Veterinary Science)
+- hold a current offer from the University of Liverpool for a full time undergraduate course starting in September 2019 (excluding clinical programmes in the Schools of Medicine, Dentistry, Health Sciences and Veterinary Science)

 - have made Liverpool’s offer your first (Firm) choice through UCAS